zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 Fortunately, `replace()` and `title()` do not mutate the strings they operate on.
 This is because strings are immutable in Python.
 When, for example, `replace()` operates on a band name string, the original band name is copied and `replace()` is called on the copy.
 Phew.

 This contrast between the mutability of strings and dictionaries in Python illustrates the appeal of languages like Clojure.
 The programmer need never think about whether they are mutating data.
-They aren&#8217;t.
+They aren't.

 **Exercise 4**.
 Try and write the `pipeline_each` function.
 Think about the order of operations.
 The bands in the array are passed, one band at a time, to the first transformation function.
 The bands in the resulting array are passed, one band at a time, to the second transformation function.
 And so forth.